-There are dozens that perform the exact same function, and some small detail will make some users love it and others hate it.
+There are dozens of travel apps that perform the exact same function, and some small detail will make some users love it and others hate it.
 Some are really more geared to ‘local’ use, such as various local ‘guides’, Yelp!, and AroundMe (but they’re also great for when you’re in a new city).
-For our list we tried to stay focused on those that are designed to help you while you are actually traveling, and stuck to ones we’ve used and like.
+For our list we stayed focused on those that are designed to help you while you are actually traveling.

-As someone who travels frequently, the one smartphone app I consider essential is TripIt Pro.
+Top Winner: TripIt (free version) and TripIt Pro – As someone who travels frequently, the one smartphone app I consider essential is one that stores all of your itineraries and confirmations.
 Gone are the days of printing out pages of confirmations for my flights, hotels, and car rentals….now I have it all in one very convenient app, easily accessible with just a few taps.

 The free version is a great tool for any traveler — it keeps track of all the various confirmations and itineraries, syncs your travel plans to your calendar of choice, lets you share your trip itinerary and details with others via email or social media, gives you quick-tap access to airport info and maps, and even stores your important travel documents securely in your profile.

-However the ad-free Pro version (less than $5 monthly) offers numerous benefits that far outweigh the cost, such as push notifications for events such as flight delays, schedule changes and gate reassignments — this feature alone has saved me from missing flights many times — but the benefits don’t stop there.
-Pro users also have quick access with just a tap to Alternate Flights with open seats in the event that your original flight gets delayed or cancelled, making it easy to rebook before your fellow passengers are even aware of the problem.
-Add to that a Points Tracker that lets you keep track of all your various mileage/points/rewards programs (and even notify you when your points or rewards are about to expire), a Flight Refund tracking feature that continually monitors the fare changes on your flight and notifies you if the fare goes down (to the extent that, less any change fees, it’s worth your time to claim a refund, so you can call your airline or travel agent), a Seat Tracker that will notify you if an unavailable seat that you want becomes available, and VIP benefits with several travel partners, such as LoungeBuddy, Hertz, and CLEAR.
+For frequent travelers, the ad-free Pro version offers numerous benefits that far outweigh the cost, such as push notifications for events such as flight delays, schedule changes and gate reassignments — this feature alone has saved me from missing flights many times — but the benefits don’t stop there.
+Pro users also have quick access with just a tap to Alternate Flights with open seats in the event that your original flight gets delayed or cancelled, making it easy to rebook and snag a seat before your fellow passengers are even aware of the problem.
+Add to that a Points Tracker that lets you keep track of all your various mileage/points/rewards programs (and even notify you when your points or rewards are about to expire), a Flight Refund tracking feature that continually monitors the fare changes on your flight and notifies you if the fare goes down (to the extent that, less any change fees, it’s worth your time to claim a refund, so you can call your airline or travel agent), a Seat Tracker that will notify you if an unavailable seat that you want becomes available, and VIP benefits with several travel partners, such as CLEAR.

 If your layovers tend be be long and you don’t mind paying for airport lounge access then be sure to download LoungeBuddy, where you’ll find information on lounges near your gate, along with their hours of operation, amenities offered, cost of entry (with some discounts available) and other helpful tips for accessing lounges.